What’s the Average Interest Rate on Student Loans?

 Average private student loan interest rate

 It's a lot more complicated to answer the question, what is the average student loan interest rate when you're talking about private student loans.
-That's because individual lenders set their own rates based on borrower credit profile and market conditions.
+That's because individual lenders set their own rates based on the borrower's credit score and profile as well as market conditions.

 Education Data reports that the overall average private student loan rate varies between 6% and 7%.
 However, some borrowers could qualify for rates as low as 1.04% while others might pay as much as 12.99% or more for their loans.

 Unfortunately, many borrowers with private loans are paying more interest than they need to.
-In fact, Education Data reported on a study that if every eligible borrower were to refinance, the national average interest rate would fall to 4.2%.
+In fact, Education Data reported on a study that if every eligible borrower were to take advantage of student loan refinancing, the national average interest rate would fall to 4.2%.
 According to New America, an estimated 52.8% of households who currently have student loan debt could reduce their interest rate if they refinanced their loans.

 Can you lower the interest rate on your student loans?

 If you are in the process of taking out student loans, you should generally aim to exhaust eligibility for federal Direct Loans first.
-These tend to have lower rates and better borrower benefits than private loan options.
+These tend to have lower rates and better borrower repayment benefits and protections than private loan options.
+Borrowers may be able to take advantage of deferment/forbearance, grace periods, income-driven repayment plans, and student loan forgiveness options too.

-If you've maxed out your federal loans, shop around among different private lenders to get the most competitive rate.
+If you've maxed out your loans from the federal government, shop around among different private lenders to get the most competitive rate.
 You should also consider asking a cosigner to apply with you, as this can often help you get a better loan offer.

 If you already have student loans, refinancing could potentially help drop your rate and reduce your total interest costs.
 You likely don't want to refinance federal loans and give up the unique benefits they offer, but there's no downside to refinancing private loans if you can qualify for a new loan at a lower rate than your current one is charging.